 Source: nertzy, Flickr.com

 Wooden picket fences are full of character.
-Once they pass a certain age, they may not be much good as fences anymore, but that doesn’t meant that their usefulness is over.
+Once they pass a certain age, they may not be much good as fences anymore, but that doesn’t mean that their usefulness is over.
 Fence installers from Chicago to San Francisco will tell you that a superannuated picket fence can be reincarnated as a headboard, table, curtain hanger, bird house or any number of things.
 The limit is your imagination, so if you have an old picket fence that you’re about to discard – or if someone nearby has discarded an old picket fence and you have crafty genes – grab your tools and paint brush and enjoy!

 An Espresso with Character

 You may need to buy the legs, but discarded fence slats can serve as the top of a coffee table.
-Use more slats, sawn to a thinner width if necessary, as an apron to stabilize the whole structure.
+Use more slats, sawed to a thinner width if necessary, as an apron to stabilize the whole structure.
 You may want to sand the top and stain it, or paint it and then “distress” the paint to give it an old look.
 Then use your new coffee table in your own home, or sell it.

 This Home Is for the Birds